-Access to the Plutonic Gold Mine is via five declines, four of which are located in the Plutonic Gold Mine main open pit and the fifth is located about 5 km east of the Main Pit at Plutonic East.
+Access to the Plutonic Gold mine is via five declines, four of which are located in the Plutonic Gold Mine main open pit and the fifth is located about 5 km east of the Main Pit at Plutonic East.

-Eight Active Mining Zones
+Four Active Mining Zones

 All mineral ore processing is carried out by a conventional plant with a three-stage crushing circuit feeding a semi-autogenous grinding mill and two ball mills.

-The Plutonic Gold Operations are isolated from major towns and cities and operate on a self-sufficient basis with material and goods shipped via the Great Northern Highway.
+The Plutonic Gold operations are isolated from major towns and cities and operate on a self-sufficient basis with material and goods shipped via the Great Northern Highway.
 Electricity is generated on-site by means of a gas-powered generating station which supplies all power requirements within the camp and the mill.

 By providing your e-mail address, you are consenting to receive press releases, quarterly and annual reports, presentations and other information concerning Superior Gold Inc. and its affiliates and partners.